Many harmed by electroconvulsive therapy (ECT) want to protect themselves from involuntary ECT in the future.

 The 2006 article “Superseding Psychiatric Advance Directives: Ethical and Legal Considerations,” published in the Journal of the American Academy of Psychiatry and the Law, explains how care providers can easily override them.

-- What are psychiatric advance directives
+- What psychiatric advance directives are

-- PADs in theory vs practice
+- How PADs work in theory vs practice

 - Philosophical, ethical, and legal reasons for overriding PADs